 Shortly after the turnoff for the Crater Lake trail, we found what appears to be the first available camping spot, which had options for tent placement and enough to handle two smallish parties.
 There was also a stream at the Crater Lake turnoff a short distance from the camping area that came in real handy.

 Even though we tried to check the nearest weather stations to the area we didn’t quite have a grasp on what the weather conditions would be like this time of year.
 As it turns out, since this is still on the Western side of the mountain range it is highly susceptible to rain so make sure to bring proper shelter.

 Pro Tip: Don't place your tent in a low lying area -- guess how we know.

 Day 2 - “The Cabin”

-The hike started off nearly flat, which a nice reprieve from the previous day’s hike, with great views often cut short by the rolling fog.
-As we started climbing in elevation the light rain quickly turned to sleet and then to snow.
-It was quite a sight and even though our feet and hands were cold we were sill in constant amazement.
+The hike started off flat, which a nice reprieve from the previous day’s hike, with great views often cut short by the rolling fog.
+As we started climbing in elevation the light rain turned to sleet and then to snow.
+It was quite a sight and even though our feet and hands were cold we were still in constant amazement.

 Rain turned to sleet then snow as we hiked through Devil’s Pass